MDALAMIN2526/ERPNext/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to improve CMPERP
+about: Suggest an idea to improve CPMERP
 title: ''
 labels: feature-request
 assignees: ''